WORSHIP in ST GILES’

 For over 900 years, St Giles’ has been a place of worship, music, and community.

-Holy Communion at 9:30am with The Rev Sigrid Marten, Associate Minister
+Holy Communion at 9:30am with The Rev Dr George Whyte

-Morning Worship at 11am with The Rev Dr George Whyte, Canon
+Morning Worship at 11am - Sacred Arts Festival Opening Service with The Very Rev Prof David Fergusson

 The ‘Rabbie Burns’ window at the west end of St Giles’